-The student follows a compulsory module in Public Management Law (30 credits), as well as two optional modules of 30 credits each and an appropriate, advanced course in research methodology and academic writing skills.
+The student follows three optional modules of 30 credits each and an appropriate, advanced course in research methodology and academic writing skills.
 Students must also participate in a capstone laboratory where various activities are aimed at integrated assessment and set with an oral examination.
-In addition, the candidate must also complete a limited thesis of 90 credits that is still subjected to all the qualitative requirements of a thesis and a full examination by the supervisor, an internal examiner and an external examiner.
+In addition, the candidate must also complete a limited thesis of 90 credits that is still subjected to all the qualitative requirements of a thesis and a full examination by an internal examiner and an external examiner.
+The thesis must provide evidence of the candidate's ability to integrate existing data, information and knowledge in order to generate new knowledge and wisdom.